AryanWaghere24/Cybersecurity---One-Topic-a-Day/Day-06-Cross-Site-Request-Forgery-CSRF.md

 ## Real-World Example
 In 2008, a CSRF vulnerability was found in ING Direct, an online banking site.
 An attacker could craft a malicious page that when visited by a logged-in ING customer, would silently initiate a fund transfer to the attacker's account.
 The bank's server saw a valid session cookie and processed it as a legitimate request.
 The customer would have no idea until they checked their balance.

+## Why It Matters
+From an attacker's side, CSRF requires almost no technical skill to exploit once a vulnerable endpoint is found.
+A simple HTML page with a hidden form is enough.
+It can be used for fund transfers, email/password changes, admin actions — anything the logged-in user can do, the attacker can do through them.

+From a defender's side, the standard fix is CSRF tokens — a unique random value tied to the user's session that must be included in every state-changing request.
+Since the attacker's page can't read this token (due to same-origin policy), the forged request gets rejected.
+The `SameSite` cookie attribute is another modern defense that prevents cookies from being sent on cross-site requests.